 Self-confidence also affects your use or abuse of power.
 Every leader has to use power from time to time in assigning tasks, allocating resources, selecting or promoting people, giving differentiated rewards or redirecting dialogue.
 An excessive fear of failure or fear of response can make a leader uncomfortable using power, and not using power appropriately actually erodes it.
 Failure to deal with a recalcitrant direct report, for instance, diminishes the leader’s power.
 On the other hand, narcissistic leaders tend to abuse power, using it irrationally or against the interests of the organization.

 Those who are psychologically closed are secretive and afraid to test their ideas, often cloaking that fear under the guise of confidentiality.
-They’re distant from their direct reports and have no one outside to bounce ideas off or to provide information that counters their own beliefs.
+They’re distant from their direct reports and have no one outside to bounce ideas off of or to provide information that counters their own beliefs.
 In the new environment of complexity, being psychologically closed makes it particularly difficult to reposition the business, because the leader lacks perspectives from diverse disciplines, functions and cultures.

-Realism: Realism is the mid-point between optimism and pessimism, and the degree to which you tend toward one or the other has a particularly powerful effect on your use of the know-hows.
+5. Realism: Realism is the mid-point between optimism and pessimism, and the degree to which you tend toward one or the other has a particularly powerful effect on your use of the know-hows.
 Optimism can lead, for example, to ambitious goals that outstrip the company’s ability to accomplish them or can compromise your judgments of people: “I know his ego has no bounds, but I can coach him to become a team player.”
 But pessimists don’t want to hear ambitious plans or bold initiatives and can find all the flaws and risks in pursuing them when they do.
 They’re likely to miss opportunities.

-Appetite for Learning: Know-hows improve with exposure to diverse situations with increasing levels of complexity, so an eagerness for new challenges is essential.
+6. Appetite for Learning: Know-hows improve with exposure to diverse situations with increasing levels of complexity, so an eagerness for new challenges is essential.
 Leaders who seek out new experiences and learn from them will build their know-hows faster than those who don’t.